-

 What formalities are required in order to document a transfer of shares, including any local transfer taxes or duties?

-Subject to any governmental approvals required for the consummation of the transactions, such as foreign investment approval if the acquirer is a foreign national, and merger control approval if the acquisition raises antitrust concerns, etc., transfer of a share requires entry on the shareholder roster.
-If the transferred shares are represented by certificates, then the certificates are required to be duly endorsed for transfer and delivered to the transferee.
-If the shares are represented by the share certificates, then capital gain taxes are waived, but a securities transaction tax of 0.3% on the consideration shall be paid.
+Subject to any governmental approvals required for the consummation of the transactions, such as foreign investment approval if the acquirer is foreign and merger control approval if the acquisition raises antitrust concerns, transfer of a share requires an entry on the shareholder register.
+If the transferred shares are represented by certificates, then endorsement and delivery by the transferor as well as entry into the shareholder roster maintained by the target company are necessary to effect a transfer.
+For shares represented by share certificates, capital gain taxes are currently suspended, but there is still a securities transaction tax of 0.3% on the consideration.

 -